OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 For the purposes of this benchmarking, OpenNebula chooses endpoint mode for simplicity and efficiency, avoiding unnecessary container orchestration overhead.

-Once the LLM is deployed, the developer executes the `benchmark.sh` script located in the appliance’s root directory.
+Once the LLM is deployed, execute the `benchmark.sh` script located in the appliance’s root directory.
 This script automatically detects environment parameters, launches the benchmark using GuideLLM, and displays live updates of progress and results through the CLI.

 ![GuideLLM with progress updates through the CLI](https://raw.githubusercontent.com/vllm-project/guidellm/main/docs/assets/sample-benchmarks.gif)

-GuideLLM CLI updates the results and the steps along the benchmarking process, based on this procedure.
+GuideLLM CLI updates the results and the steps along the benchmarking process, based on this procedure:

-To test performance and stability, the script sends hundreds of requests in parallel.
+- To test performance and stability, the script sends hundreds of requests in parallel.
-OpenNebula uses synthetic data generated automatically to run this benchmark.
+- OpenNebula uses synthetic data generated automatically to run this benchmark, with these values:

 For the benchmark:
 - Input prompt: average 512 tokens
 - Output prompt: average 256 tokens
 - Total samples: 1000

-GuideLLM identifies the throughput that the inference can handle.
+- GuideLLM identifies the throughput that the inference can handle.
-Once the throughput is identified, 10 additional runs are performed at a fixed requests-per-second rate (below the identified throughput) to determine stability and final results.
+- Once the throughput is identified, 10 additional runs are performed at a fixed requests-per-second rate (below the identified throughput) to determine stability and final results.

 As a result, the process generates an HTML report with all given information and produces an output with metrics, similar to the image below.